cla-cif/english-with-claudia/README.md

 -   ### User stories

-    -   #### First Time Visitor Goals
+    -   #### First-time Visitor Goals

-        1. As a First Time Visitor, I want to understand if the services are right for me.
+        1. As a First-time visitor, I want to understand if the services are suitable for me.
-        2. As a First Time Visitor and a learner, I want the text to be easily decipherable, short and written using a rather casual register.
+        2. As a First-time visitor and a learner, I want the text to be easy to decipher, short and written in a rather casual language.
-        3. As a First Time impaired visitor, I want to be able to easily navigate throughout the site to find information, read all the text by myself or with a screen reader, find non-misleading colours, find animations disabled if set so.
+        3. As a First-time first-time visitor with an impairment, I want to be able to navigate the website easily to find information, read all the text by myself or with a screen reader, find colours that are not misleading, and find animations disabled if so set.
-        4. As a First Time Visitor, I might want to find out more about the service on social media.
+        4. As a First-time visitor, I may want to learn more about the service on social media.
-        5. As a First Time Visitor, I want to get in touch with the organisation easily, quickly and effectively.
+        5. As a First-time visitor, I want to engage with the organisation easily, quickly and effectively.

     -   #### Returning Visitor Goals

-        1. As a Returning Visitor, I want to find information, prices, conditions and timetables always up-to-date.
+        1. As a returning visitor, I would like to find information, prices, conditions and timetables that are always up to date.
-        2. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
+        2. As a returning visitor, I want to find the best way to contact the organisation when I have questions.
-        3. As a Returning impaired visitor, I want to find the same as before or even or better accessibility.
+        3. As a returning visitor with a disability, I want to find the same or even better accessibility than before.

 -   ### Wireframes

-The page is conceived with an intuitive layout, it's accessible, easy to browse, with the striclty necessary information and less-invasive pictures.
+The site is designed with an intuitive layout, it is accessible, easy to browse, with the absolutely necessary information and less invasive images.
-[Balsamiq](https://balsamiq.com/) was used to get "ideas on paper".
+[Balsamiq](https://balsamiq.com/) was used to put "ideas on paper".

 - [Main page Wireframe](https://github.com/cla-cif/english-with-claudia/blob/main/screenshot/index-wireframe.png)
 - [Mobile version Wireframe](https://github.com/cla-cif/english-with-claudia/blob/main/screenshot/index-wireframe-mobile.png)